Skip to content

 When there are multiple matches, dispatch will abort and the error message will identify which commands matched the provided string.

-Exception: when the provided command name exactly matches a command's name, then that command will be used even if that command name is itself a prefix or substring of some other command name.
+Exception: when the provided name exactly matches a command's name, then that command will be used even if the provided name is also a prefix or substring of some other command name.

 Positional Arguments